MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-enhance.md

 You'll often hear us use the terms "enhance" and "extend" so we'll take a moment to explain exactly what each of these terms mean.

-We use the term "enhance" to describe UWP APIs that you can call directly from your desktop application.
+We use the term "enhance" to describe Windows Runtime APIs that you can call directly from your desktop application.
 When you've chosen a Windows 10 experience, identify the APIs that you need to create it, and then see if that API appears in this [list](desktop-to-uwp-supported-api.md).
 This is a list of APIs that you can call directly from your desktop application.
 If your API does not appear in this list, that's because the functionality associated with that API can run only within a UWP process.
 Often times, these include APIs that show modern UIs such as a UWP map control or a Windows Hello security prompt.

 That said, if you want to include those experiences in your application, just "extend" the application by adding a UWP project to your solution.
 The desktop project is still the entry point of your application, but the UWP project gives you access to all of the APIs that do not appear in this [list](desktop-to-uwp-supported-api.md).
 The desktop application can communicate with the UWP process by using a an app service and we have lots of guidance on how to set that up.
 If you want to add an experience that requires a UWP project, see [Extend with UWP](desktop-to-uwp-extend.md).